-- physical abuse; - emotional abuse;
+- Physical abuse and/or

+- Emotional abuse and/or

-- sexual abuse; and/or - neglect.
+- Sexual abuse and/or

+- Neglect.

-Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse, as well as further information and definitions regarding specific safeguarding issues such as child criminal and/or sexual exploitation.
+Appendix 1 of this policy includes further detail of the types of abuse and possible signs of abuse, as well as further information and definitions regarding specific safeguarding issues such as child criminal and/or sexual exploitation.